|

 after weeks of fasting during Lent.

-was permitted on Easter Sunday so no warm
+on Easter Sunday so no warm food was served,

-sour soup that is a must on the Easter menu.
+that is a must on the Easter menu.
+Easter

 which means blessed food, since many of the